elkraneo/stepintovision.ai/README.md

 And a resource template:

 - `stepintovision://post/{slug}` – Provides Markdown for a specific post with detailed YAML metadata and the original HTML payload.
+The front matter is modeled after sosumi.ai with title, description, canonical source URL, timestamps, word and reading-time counts, taxonomy, and MCP resource hints to make the content maximally useful in downstream tools.

 ### Testing & Quality